scobru/baluni/README.md

 - Includes periods and thresholds for overbought/oversold conditions.
 - **To Modify**: Adjust these to suit your technical analysis criteria.

-## Workflow Overview
+## Workflow Overview with Enhanced Yearn Finance Integration

 1. **Bot Start**
    - Initialize the trading bot.

-2. **Check Linear Regression**
+2. **Check Prediction Module**
-   - Perform linear regression analysis to understand market trends.
+   - Perform forecast with ML analysis to understand market trends.

 3. **Check KST Trend**
    - Assess the Know Sure Thing (KST) trend signal to predict the market momentum.